-Evaluating A Fixer Upper Property Before Purchasing
+Evaluating a Fixer Upper Property before Purchasing

-by Sally Smith on Jan 24, 2014
+by Guest on Jan 24, 2014

-Aesthetically you can easily look past peeling wallpaper, dirty carpet and a worn out roof.
+Aesthetically you can easily look past peeling wallpaper, dirty carpet and a worn-out roof.
 When it comes down to items in a building inspection report such as plumbing, electricity, air quality and potential rodent infestations these can be the items that make or break your final decision.
 A property inspection report will take into consideration more precise factors that can help you make your decision such as:

 If the building inspection report details that the plumbing is out of date and no longer to code, it can be toxic for you to leave the pipes as is.
 If you have to completely replace the plumbing it’s unlikely you can do this on your own and will need to set aside a good chunk of money to get that job done.

-As years go on the electricity codes for an area can change drastically to make a property more safe.
+As years go on the electricity codes for an area can change drastically to make a property safer.
 A property inspection report will give you an idea if the electrical work in the property is safe and if not, what needs to be done to fix the situation.
 More often than not you would have to hire a professional electrician to complete jobs and then have the town inspect the work before you can rent or resell.

 Completing some minor cosmetic work can be easy to do during your free time and you can easily keep down the costs.
-Unfortunately if an inspection report says you need to invest money in major improvements such as a new roof, new furnace, drywall needs to come down to repair structural damage, etc. it might not be worth the time and money to get the job done and you might want to look at another property.
+Unfortunately, if an inspection report says you need to invest money in major improvements such as a new roof, new furnace, drywall needs to come down to repair structural damage, etc. it might not be worth the time and money to get the job done and you might want to look at another property.